 It also relies on barley which hasn’t undergone undue stress.
 In harvest 2018 (crop supply year 2019), distillers struggled to achieve anything like this PSY due to the extreme stress that the barley was placed under in the very dry summer of 2018.
 This resulted in barley that was not only low in extract, but was also very inconsistent across the country, leading to a wide degree of responses in malting, making for a wide range of performance throughout the industry.

 Why did I make these assumptions?
-Because they all can have a major bearing on the spirit yield.
+Because they all can have a significant bearing on the spirit yield.

 A note on mashing ratios.
 Conventional wisdom in Scotland is to mash with a first water ratio of 4:1.
-In brewing this would be considered a very thin mash.
-We know from brewing science that enzymes are better preserved in a thicker mash, and so if you can thicken the mash to better protect that all-important ß-amylase to maximise fermentability then we would recommend it.
+In brewing, this would be considered a very thin mash.
+We know from brewing science that enzymes are better preserved in a thicker mash, so if you can thicken the mash to protect that all-important ß-amylase whilst maximising fermentability, then we would recommend it.
 Closer to a 3:1 ratio should protect that ß-amylase better than in a thin mash.

 We also don’t recommend a lengthy mash stand when it comes to maximising fermentability.
 The chief aim is to get those all-important enzymes through the heat exchanger and preserved into the washback. ß-amylase can see a reduction of ⅓ after just 10 min mashing (Evans, David EVAN & Wegen, B. & Ma, YF & Eglinton, J..
 (2004).

 A service we provide to our customers is the analysis of draff (spent grain) recovered after mashing.
 This can provide valuable insights as to how much, if any, extract remains in the grain and has therefore not been carried over in the wort to the washback.